Music is about sound. The interplay of consonance and dissonance is central to musical sound.

 Our ears evolved to aid us in survival - to help us to find food and mates, avoid predators, and such.
 Music as we know it today had no role in the evolution of how we perceive sound - it is too recent in our genetic history.
 Reduced to fundamentals, I submit that consonant sounds are those which tend in nature to come from single natural sources: prey, mate, predator.
 Dissonant sounds tend to come from multiple sources.
 Recognition of the difference is built into our neural sound processing at all levels.
 The world in which we evolved was complex, and so are consonance and dissonance.

 Numerous musical scales (organised collections of defined pitches) have been used over the years by various human cultures.
 All are designed to maximise consonance among their members in some way.
 (These ways are artificial and extremely limited - string ensembles ignore them!)
 The 12-note scale now used for Western music has itself been optimised in several different ways with the aim of maximizing the quality and musical flexibility of sound produced by fixed-pitch instruments such as the harpsichord.

 These optimisations are of two main types: open and circular.
 In open tunings, such as those based on the meantone system, A flat is not the same pitch as its enharmonic G sharp; in circular tunings they are the same.
 An open tuning requires that a fixed-pitch instrument be retuned for each key; any use of enharmonics requires a keyboard with more than 12 keys.
-William Byrd was the first composer to write successfully for a keyboard with only 12 keys.
+I believe that William Byrd was the first composer to write successfully for a keyboard with only 12 keys.